1 of 8 photos

 F.I.S.T produces one workshop, entitled BASIC, but few fitters leave thinking this was an introductory or beginner course.
 It's 5 days of instruction on all the knowledge a fitter needs to conduct a proper fit according to F.I.S.T. principles (below is a list of what these principles are).

-Monday and Tuesday is instruction in road bike fit, Wednesday is pedal/shoe interface, Thursday and Friday is tri bike fit.
+Monday and Tuesday is instruction in road bike fit, Wednesday is a transition day, where attendees several shorter teaching modules are available on fit-related subjects.
+Or, attendees can ride all day long.
+Thursday and Friday is tri bike fit.
 Every fitter leaves having been taught how to use every modern fit bike: Purely Custom, GURU, Exit Cycling, Shimano, Retül.

 Though you can stay where you want when you're here, most attendees stay at the bed & breakfast next door to the workshop and the cost of a shared room and 3 daily meals is about $100 per day per person.